Mexico Tourist Card Online Application

 All foreign visitors need a tourist card to visit Mexico for tourism purposes.
-This document ensures the country's government that your trip does not pose any threats.
+This document ensures the country's government that each visitor's trip does not pose any threats.

 Since 2015, all eligible travelers can submit an application online.
-You will receive the tourist card as a PDF file.
-Prepare your valid passport and a copy of your airplane ticket to submit your application within minutes from home!
+Applicants receive the approved tourist card in the form of a PDF file.
+Prepare your valid passport and a copy of your flight ticket to submit your application within minutes from home!

-Our support team is here to guide you through the 3-step application process.
-Complete it on any working device with an internet connection.
+Our support team is here to guide all applicants through the 3-step online application process that can be completed on any working device with an internet connection.

-Make sure to apply at least 3 business days before your trip to get the FMM tourist card delivered on time.
+Applications must be submitted at least 3 business days before the planned trip to get the FMM tourist card delivered on time.
 The FMM processing time may take up to 72 hours.

 Mexico Tourist Card types

 There are two types of FMM Mexico Tourist Card available.
 However, the only difference between those two is the way of entering the country.

 Both FMM card types are single-entry permits and allow a stay of up to 180 days (6 months) in the country.

 You can choose a type that enables traveling to Mexico by air or select the land type that allows crossing the border by car.